BetonQuest/BetonQuest/docs/API/Logging.md

         First there is the `DefaultBetonQuestLoggerFactory` class,
         which is the default implementation of the `BetonQuestLoggerFactory` interface.
-        It simnply creates child logger for the given class for the Logger of your plugin.
+        It simply creates a child logger for the given class using the Logger of your plugin.
         This is done by checking which plugin did load the class.

         This default implementation is wrapped into the `CachingBetonQuestLoggerFactory`.